IronScheme/IronScheme/README.md

 Run the `IronScheme.Console.exe` for the runtime and bitness you want to target.

-V4 requires requires .NET Framework 4.7.2 or higher.
-Pretty much any running Windows should have this version.
+V2 requires .NET3.5.
+V4 requires requires .NET4.0 or higher.
+Pretty much any running Windows should have one or both of those.

 You can also run it with .NET Core, which has no persisted compilation functionality.
 It may load precompiled libraries, but if it fails to load, it will fallback to runtime compilation.
 A warning will be display in that case.